Popular Chatbot Frameworks

-When you're ready to build your bot, you'll need the right framework.
-Bot frameworks are digital spaces where coders and developers build bots from the ground up.
-This guide covers some of the most common bot building frameworks out there: Amazon Lex, Dialogflow and Microsoft Bot Framework.
+When you're ready to build your chatbot, you'll need the right framework.
+Chatbot frameworks are digital spaces where coders and developers build bots from the ground up.
+This guide covers some of the most common bot building frameworks out there: Amazon Lex, Dialogflow, and Microsoft Bot Framework.

 May 1, 2018

 What's a Chatbot Framework?

 Chatbot frameworks—or bot frameworks—are digital spaces where developers build bots from the ground up from predefined functions and classes.
 Frameworks make it easier to create a customized chatbot than starting from nothing, but they still require advanced coding knowledge to use.